 18. Parc National des Calanques

 The Calanques National Park, one of the most important natural landmarks in France, stretches from Marseille to Cassis along the French Riviera.
 Calanques are rocky inlets between limestone cliffs that are topped with pine trees.
 You’ll find 9 such inlets in the cliffs near the town of Cassis, a gorgeous little fishing village in the South of France.
 Various hiking criss cross this national park, allowing to visit the rocky beaches with their aquamarine waters.
 The most popular inlets are the first 3: The Calanque de Port Miou, the Calanque de Port Pin and the Calanque d’En Vau.
 Hiking, supping or kayaking are the only ways to reach those inlets since boats are not allowed to moor.
 The many boat excursions do, however, offer a nice view from the ocean inwards.
-We chose to hike to the Calanque d’En Vau, a strenuous but rewarding 1 hour walk.
+We chose to hike to the Calanque d’En Vau.
+It was a strenuous but rewarding hike to the sensational Cassis Calanques.

 - Where to find this park in France: Bouches-du-Rhône department in the Provence – Alpes – Côte d’Azur region.

 - Number of visits in 2018: Approximately 1.000.000.

 - Best place to stay in Cassis: Hôtel Les Roches Blanches.